Overview

 Navigation felt unclear and inconsistent

-Deal discovery relied on long, overwhelming lists
+Deal discovery had overwhelming lists

-Login and registration flows were fragmented
+Login and registration flows fragmented

 MY ROLE